 The sport of horse racing which, at its best, showcases the majestic beauty of this animal and the athleticism of jockeys, has reached an alarming level of corruption and exploitation.

-The bleeding comes from broken capillaries caused by the intense exercise of a sprint work out and a race.
-Insidescience.org notes that “Race horses on Lasix compete while dehydrated, and are susceptible to muscle failure and collapse.”
+The bleeding comes from broken capillaries caused by the intense exercise ofs sprint workouts and races.
+Insidescience.org notes that “Racehorses on Lasix compete while dehydrated, and are susceptible to muscle failure and collapse.”

-Winx is the name of Australia’s greatly loved and highly successful race horse.
+Winx is the name of one of Australia’s greatly loved and highly successful racehorses.
 She won 33 consecutive races before her retirement in 2019.
-Her half-brother Bareul Jeong was not so fortunate.
+Her half-brother, Bareul Jeong, was not so fortunate.

-He was exported to South Korea.
-He was found to have a strained ligament and his final stud book entry notes clinically “death for meat processing.”
-Deemed no longer useful as a race horse, Bareul Jeong was sent to an abattoir with a reputation for cruelty to animals.
+Bareul Jeong was exported to South Korea where he was found to have a strained ligament.
+His final stud book entry notes that he was put to “death for meat processing.”
+Deemed no longer useful as a racehorse, Bareul Jeong was sent to an abattoir with a reputation for cruelty to animals.

 Video taken at the Nonghyup slaughterhouse shows horses being beaten with metal rods to force them into a kill box.
 Other horses witness the killing and become greatly distressed before it’s their turn.

 Dr. Bidda Jones is chief scientist of the Royal Society for the Prevention of Cruelty to Animals.
 She is quoted by The Guardian as saying, “No horse deserves to be treated that way.
 Regardless of whether it was bred to be eaten or bred to race . . .”